elandeholm/el128/README.md

 el128
 =====

 Toy checksumming algorithm aimed at 64 bit processors.
-This algorithm is about 5 times faster than md5 on my machine, not sure how it compares with Adler's and Fletcher's methods.
-Emphatically not intended for cryptographical applications!
+This algorithm is about twice as fast as md5 on my 64 bit machine and 6 times faster than sha256sum.